mlaradji/deep-learning-for-wound-care/README.md

 # wound-ai
-The purpose of this repository is to explore the use of deep learning for wound classification or predictions
+The purpose of this repository is to explore the use of deep learning models for wound classification or wound prediction